rust-lang/book/nostarch/chapter09.md

 guard*: it’s an extra condition on a `match` arm that further refines the arm’s pattern.
 This condition must be true in order for that arm’s code to get run;
 otherwise, the pattern matching will move on to consider the next arm in the `match`.
-The `ref` in the pattern is needed so that the `error` is not moved into the guard condition but is merely referenced by it.
-The reason `ref` is used to take a reference in a pattern instead of `&` will be covered in detail in Chapter XX.
+The `ref` in the pattern is needed so that `error` is not moved into the guard condition but is merely referenced by it.
+The reason `ref` is used to take a reference in a pattern instead of `&` will be covered in detail in Chapter 18.
 In short, in the context of a pattern, `&` matches a reference and gives us its value, but `ref` matches a value and gives us a reference to it.

 The condition we want to check in the match guard is whether the value returned by `error.kind()` is the `NotFound` variant of the `ErrorKind` enum.
 If it is, we try to create the file with `File::create`.
 However, since `File::create` could also fail, we need to add an inner `match` statement as well!
-When the file can't be opened, a different error message will be printed.
+When the file can’t be opened, a different error message will be printed.
 The last arm of the outer `match` stays the same so that the program panics on any error besides the missing file error.